joaozarate/heating-monitor/README.md

 ### Packaging with maven wrapper

-There is an error in the tests where every request returns a 404 error, even though the endpoint exists.
-This occurred after the tests were already working.

-I am trying to figure out the issue, and if I am successful, I will commit the changes to a new branch and inform you.

-Therefore, to pack the project, you need to execute the command below and skip the tests.
+To pack the project, you need to execute the command below.

 ```
-./mvnw clean package -DskipTests
+./mvnw clean package
 ```

 ### Running the jar downloaded or packaged